Naseeruddin Saami: Career

 Ustad Saami is the last living vocal practitioner of an ancient 49-note microtonal Surti (or shruti) scale.

 With the help of Ustaad Saami's students Ali Sethi and Zeb Bangash, Ustaad Saami's recorded music was brought to the world internationally by Grammy-winning American producer, Ian Brennan (music producer), through three albums —God Is Not a Terrorist (2019), Pakistan Is for the Peaceful (2020), and East Pakistan Sky (2021)—recorded at Saami's home in Pakistan and released by Glitterbeat Records starting in 2019.
 These albums earned widespread global acclaim, with praise from Mojo, Uncut, and Songlines.
 His music has been described as “mesmerizing,” “progressive,” and “spiritually electrifying.”
 These albums led to Ustaad Saami & Sons performing for the first time ever in the UK (at the Womad festival) and in Australia at the Womadelaide festival.

 His live performances have moved audiences worldwide, from the main stage at Peter Gabriel’s WOMAD festival to Le Guess Who? in the Netherlands, where his midnight performances brought audiences to tears.
 He was also invited to perform at Denmark's legendary Roskilde Festival.

 He is featured in the 90-minute documentary movie Closer to God by Swiss director Annette Berger, which has been shown at numerous festivals including Le Guess Who, Oster and the Smithsonian Museum's Asian Art Galleries.

-Since 2024, Ustaad Saami has toured extensively across the United States, presenting sold-out performances at venues such as Asia Society (NY),Flushing Town Hall, Wolf Trap National Performing Arts Center, Seattle Town Hall and the South Asia Institute.
-He also led a successful month-long Khayal residency in Brooklyn, mentoring American students in the art of Khayal and microtonal singing, advancing cross-cultural musical exchange.
-Accompanied by his sons, Ustaad Saami continues to pass on this rare musical tradition through performance, teaching, and recording—sharing what he calls “music as food for the soul.”
+Since 2024, Ustaad Saami has toured across the United States, presenting sold-out performances at venues such as Asia Society (NY), Flushing Town Hall, Wolf Trap National Performing Arts Center, Seattle Town Hall and the South Asia Institute.
+He also led a month-long Khayal residency in Brooklyn, mentoring American students in the art of Khayal and microtonal singing, advancing cross-cultural musical exchange.
+Accompanied by his sons, Ustaad Saami continues to pass on this musical tradition through performance, teaching, and recording—sharing what he calls “music as food for the soul.”

 Ustaad Saami is a strict practitioner of Sudh Bani (pure voice) style, emphasizing clarity of sur (pitch) and subtle emotional expression.
 His performances are renowned for their serenity, deeply meditative atmosphere, and heartfelt delivery of ragas and bandishes.
 In addition to Khayal, he also performs Thumri, Dadra, Tarana, and Sadra, showcasing his versatility across genres.

 He has been awarded Pakistan's Tamgha-e-Imtiaz (Medal of Excellence) award in 2007 and the Pride of Performance Award in 2013 from the Government of Pakistan for his extraordinary contributions to music.